Rechenmaschine/aurora-core/aurora_hal/src/can/PROTOCOL.md

 The SMM payload is structured as follows (from MSB to LSB):
 1. 10-bit peripheral identifier of the transmitting unit
-2. 6-bit SMM payload length in bytes (excluding the two bytes containing identifier and length)
+2. 6-bit SMM payload length in bytes (excluding the two bytes containing peripheral identifier and length)
 3. 8-bit SMM payload type identifier (PTI)
 4. Payload data according to payload type identifier